jcampero/Getting-Cleaning-Data---CourseProject/README.md

 ======
 - Excluding the 1st and 2nd (subject and activity respectively), the rest of the columns in the main data set are renamed using values in the second column of the features data frame (to avoid potential problems with the use of invalid characters in the column names, all invalid characters are replaced with underscores "_")
 - To only preserve columns that contains mean or standard deviation data, column names are searched for the presence of "Subject", "Activity" (1st and 2nd), "mean" or "std" to construct a logical data frame
+- As an exception to the previous rule, measures that contain "mean" or "std" but begin with "angle" are also excluded, since they correspond to an angle() measure instead.
 - The logical data frame is used to subset the main data frame and delete all the columns that don't contain mean or standard deviation data (except the 1st and 2nd)

 Step 3
 ======